-It was a hell of a video, bettered by the pretty, shimmering snarl of another Pretenders clip for "Talk of the Town," which appeared later in the day; the four bandmates a cool contingent of leather jackets and attitude, with Hynde wielding her rhythm guitar like an épée, her cryptic lyrics sensually unfurled with a sweetly dangerous drawl.
-Between Chrissie, Pat Benatar, Debbie Harry, and Fleetwood Mac's Stevie Nicks and Christine McVie, MTV spent its first 24 hours celebrating some astonishing, strong women in rock.
+It was a hell of a video, bettered by the pretty, shimmering snarl of another Pretenders clip for "Talk of the Town," which appeared later in the day.
+In that, the cool quartet of leather jackets and attitude came to even clearer focus, led by Hynde who wielded her rhythm guitar like an épée, her cryptic lyrics unfurled with a sweetly dangerous drawl.
+Between Chrissie, Pat Benatar, Debbie Harry, and Fleetwood Mac's Stevie Nicks and Christine McVie, MTV spent its first 24 hours celebrating some astonishing women in rock.

-As "Brass in Pocket" intoned, Hynde, Honeyman-Scott, Chambers and Farndon were "special."
+As "Brass in Pocket" declared, Hynde, Honeyman-Scott, Chambers and Farndon were "special."
 This arresting British-American band, with its Akron-born, music journalist frontwoman, songwriter, and rhythm guitarist, brought a feral post-punk sensuality and savagery to pop radio.
-The quartet's self-titled 1979 debut was blunt, beautiful and wildly unpredictable: the songs veered from the furious menace of "Precious" or "Tattooed Love Boys" to wistful, near-lullabies, like the plaintive "Kid."
+The quartet's self-titled 1979 debut was blunt, beautiful and wildly unpredictable: the songs veered from the furious menace of "Precious" and "Tattooed Love Boys" to wistful lullabies like the plaintive "Kid."

 Shellshocked, Hynde and Chambers could have buried the Pretenders with their former bandmates and called it a day.
 But the pair continued, releasing what would become a big hit single, "Back on the Chain Gang," with Rockpile's Billy Bremner and Big Country's Tony Butler stepping in for Honeyman-Scott and Farndon, and eventually released a third album, 1984's Learning to Crawl, with guitarist Robbie McIntosh and bassist Malcolm Foster.
 A band squabble led Chambers and Foster to depart by 1985 and although both musicians would drift back into the Pretenders over the ensuing years, the band has been steered by Hynde, augmented by a series of impressive session and touring musicians, passing in and out of its lineup, like Johnny Marr, Carlos Alomar, and Bernie Worrell.

-While later Pretenders releases never really matched the lofty commercial heights of its '80s heyday, the '90s and '00s found the band exploring rockabilly (Break Up the Concrete) or tender live acoustic performances (The Isle of View).
+While later Pretenders releases never really matched the lofty commercial heights of the band's Eighties heyday, the '90s and '00s found the band exploring rockabilly (Break Up the Concrete) or tender live acoustic performances (The Isle of View).
 Hynde's talent, vision and survivor's self-determination served as a catalyst for other women who staked their place at the front of a band, from Garbarge's Shirley Manson to Hole's Courtney Love to KT Tunstall.